murilo-bracero/technical-test-sbe/README.md

 npm run start
 ```

-In all ways, the app will run the load job on startup and list to port 3000, unless specified otherwise.
+In all ways, the app will run the load job on startup and listen to port 3000, unless specified otherwise.

-## Folder Structure
+## Folder structure

 The service follows a module-based structure based on domains.
 I like to say that it's a simpler interpretation of DDD.